apache/apisix/docs/en/latest/discovery/kubernetes.md

        {
            host="10.5.10.109",
            port= 3306,
-           weight= 100,
+           weight= 50,
        },
        {
            host="10.5.10.110",
            port= 3306,
-           weight= 100,
+           weight= 50,
        },
    }
   ```

 ## Q&A

-> Q: Why only support configuration token to access _Kubernetes ApiServer_ \
+> Q: Why only support configuration token to access _Kubernetes APIServer_ \
-> A: Usually, we will use three ways to complete the authentication of _Kubernetes ApiServer_:
+> A: Usually, we will use three ways to complete the authentication of _Kubernetes APIServer_:
 >
 >+ mTLS
 >+ token